afressancourt/CythonTests/test4/README.md

-# Test 4: Using the c implementation of a Queue in a .pyx file
+# Test 4: Using the C implementation of a Queue in a .pyx file

 This example is taken straight from the Cython documentation page [_Using C libraries_](http://docs.cython.org/src/tutorial/clibraries.html).
 To use the example, you need to install the _libcalg_ pointed in the documentation page.
 I have installed version 1.2.0 of the lib [here](https://github.com/fragglet/c-algorithms/releases).